Dickinson-COMP-491-492/website/docs/assignments/WA01-BlogPostDraft.md

 4. Create a PDF of your draft blog post with the filename `WA01-draft.pdf`.
    - Ensure that the links in your document appear and work in the PDF.
      - In Microsoft Word this can be done by using "File" -> "Save as", choosing "PDF" as the "File Format", and selecting "Best for electronic distribution and accessibility".
-     - **A deduction of 0.5 points will be applied to submissions for which the PDFs do not contain clickable links that direct the reader to the source.**
 5. Place your `WA01-draft.pdf` file in your new `COMP491` folder.

 ## Acknowledgements